temporalio/documentation/docs/application-development/testing.md

 Call [`TestWorkflowEnvironment.sleep`](https://typescript.temporal.io/api/classes/testing.testworkflowenvironment/#sleep) from the mock Activity.

 In the following test, `processOrderWorkflow` sends a notification to the user after one day.
-The `processOrder` mocked Activity calls `testEnv.sleep(‘2 days’)`, during which the Workflow will send the email (by calling the `sendNotificationEmail` Activity).
+The `processOrder` mocked Activity calls `testEnv.sleep(‘2 days’)`, during which the Workflow sends email (by calling the `sendNotificationEmail` Activity).

-Then, once the Workflow completes, we assert that `sendNotificationEmail` was called.
+Then, after the Workflow completes, we assert that `sendNotificationEmail` was called.

 <details>
 <summary>